wib100/HCPBridgeMqtt-WiB/README.md

-NOTE: this is a fork of the work of various people who did 99% of the work.
-I just did some cleanups, translated to english and fixed various bugs.
+NOTE: this is a fork of the work of various people who did 99.5% of the work.
+I just did some cleanups, fixed small bugs added a Proximity sensor and a venting Switch.

 # HCPBridge with MQTT + HomeAssistant Support
 ![image](https://user-images.githubusercontent.com/14005124/215204028-66bb0342-6bc2-48dc-ad8e-b08508bdc811.png)